1203mueed/AutoDP-FL-Automated-Privacy-Budget-Optimization-for-Federated-Learning/README.md

 ```bash
 python Opacus_EfficientNet.py
 ```
-Attaches a PrivacyEngine, enabling differential privacy with a chosen or auto-optimized \(arepsilon\).
+Attaches a PrivacyEngine, enabling differential privacy with a chosen or auto-optimized ε.

 ### Federated Learning with Flower
 Use `federated_with_saving.py` to simulate multiple federated clients: